Armie Hammer: Early life and background

 Armand Douglas Hammer was born on August 28, 1986, in Santa Monica, California.
-His mother, Dru Ann (née Mobley), is a former bank loan officer, and his father, Michael Armand Hammer, owns several businesses, including Knoedler Publishing and Armand Hammer Productions, a film/television production company.
+His mother, Dru Ann (née Mobley), is a former bank loan officer, and his father, Michael Armand Hammer, owned several businesses, including Knoedler Publishing and Armand Hammer Productions, a film/television production company.
 He has a younger brother, Viktor, named after their great-granduncle Victor Hammer.

-Hammer has described his background as "half Jewish."
+Hammer has described his background as "half Jewish".
 His paternal great-grandfather was oil tycoon and philanthropist Armand Hammer, whose parents were Jewish emigrants to the U.S. from the Russian Empire.
-Armand's father, Julius Hammer, was from Odessa and was an early activist in the U.S. Communist Party in New York.
-Armie's paternal great-grandmother was the Russian-born actress and singer Baroness Olga Vadimovna von Root (from Sevastopol), the daughter of a tsarist general.
+Armand's father, Julius Hammer, was from Odesa and was an early activist in the U.S. Communist Party in New York.
+Armie's paternal great-grandmother was the Russian-born actress and singer Baroness Olga Vadimovna von Root, from Sevastopol, the daughter of a tsarist general.
 His paternal grandmother was from Texas, while his mother's family is from Tulsa, Oklahoma.

-Hammer resided in Highland Park, Texas, near Dallas, for several years.
+Hammer resided in Highland Park, Texas, an affluent town in the Dallas area, for several years.
 When he was seven, his family moved to the Cayman Islands, where they lived for five years, and then settled in Los Angeles.
 While residing in the Cayman Islands, he attended Faulkner's Academy in Governor's Harbour and Grace Christian Academy (a school founded by his father) in West Bay, Grand Cayman.
 As a teen, he attended Los Angeles Baptist High School in the San Fernando Valley.
 He dropped out of high school in eleventh grade to pursue an acting career.
 However, he subsequently took college courses at UCLA.
-Hammer said his parents disowned him when he decided to leave school and take up acting but later become supportive and proud of his work.
+Hammer said his parents disowned him when he decided to leave school and take up acting but later became supportive and proud of his work.